leangjia/blender_docs/trunk/blender_docs/manual/render/workbench/display_settings.rst

 Viewport Display
 ****************

 The Workbench engine does not work with shader trees.
-In various tabs of the Properties editor are Viewport Display panels where settings can be adjusted that the Workbench engine uses.
+In various tabs of the Properties are Viewport Display panels where settings can be adjusted that the Workbench engine uses.